pandemicpedals/didyaeat/collections/_blog/2021-03-28_Whole_Grain_Pancakes.md

 1. With a whisk mix the dry ingredients into a 4 cup measuring bowl
 2. Mix the wet ingredients into an 8 cup measuring bowl
 3. Add the dry to the wet and mix to combine
-4. Set the temperature on the griddle to 350 degrees
+4. Set the temperature on the griddle to 350 &deg; F
 5. When at temperature, spray the griddle with canola oil
 6. Using a 1/3 measuring cup, scoop out the batter and add to the grill using a spoon to get all of the batter out of the cup.
 It will make six pancakes.
 If after 6 scoops there is